TheoKouzelis/TheoKouzelis.github.io/about.md

 clients, wireframing and testing the UI to create a great user experience.

 ## Hobbies and Interests
-In my spare time I enjoy playing ukulele and bass guitar.
+In my spare time I enjoy listening to development podcasts, watching science documentaries and playing ukulele and bass guitar.